azvaska/flight-gorilla/backend-ts/README-SEEDING.md

 import { PrismaClient } from './generated/prisma';
 import { seedNations } from './prisma/seeds/nations';
 import { seedAircraft } from './prisma/seeds/aircraft';
-// ... other imports

 const prisma = new PrismaClient();

-// Seed only aircraft
 await seedAircraft(prisma);
 ```